 Once drained, using a spoon, drop the potato chunks into your potato ricer.

 Pull the handle of the potato ricer down and squeeze those babies out.

 The ricer I’m using here is plastic with a flat bottom, which I was a bit nervous about but this ricer lasted me years and years before it finally broke in half during a particularly exhaustive Thanksgiving dinner workout.

 I replaced it with a more expensive stainless steel version with a different shape.
 Which I hated.
 It doesn’t squish out enough of the potatoes leaving some of them inside the ricer.
 Because the metal ricer was bigger it was also harder for me to wrap my short fingered, square hands around the handles to get enough leverage to squeeze it properly..

 The metal one got gifted to someone else and I bought another inexpensive plastic Fox Run potato ricer ended up back in my kitchen.

 After you’ve squeezed the potatoes take a look inside the ricer.
 There they are.
 The peels.
 It’s a potato miracle.

 Add a whack of butter and some milk or cream and stir with a wooden spoon or a whisk.
 Enjoy.

 That’s it.
-Easy, no peel mashed potatoes that are delicious.
-All hail the prostitute potato.
+Easy, no peel mashed potatoes that are smooth and delicious.
+JUST in time for potato pancake season.